Phoenix Without Ashes

 Chronologically the last in this sequence is the graphic novel version of Phoenix Without Ashes, written by Ellison (with special thanks to Ed Bryant) and artwork by Alan Robinson, published in 2011.
 It is available in hardcover, paperback and for the Kindle Fire from amazon, and I assume for the Nook from Barnes & Noble.
 It conforms closely to Ellison's script, and while not included in the body of the book itself, there are some rough images at the end that come from extra scenes added by Bryant.
 I can understand why those scenes would not have been in a television episode in 1973, but it would have been nice if Ellison had incorporated them into this graphic version as a tribute to Bryant's work.
 If you've read any of my pieces on Ellison you know I regard him as one of my favorite authors, but in this particular case I have to choose Bryant's novel as the best venue for the story.
 His descriptions of the relationship between Devon and Rachel, and the dreams that Devon experiences, help our understanding of how and why Devon makes the decisions he does.
 There is also a revelation about his father and of one of the elders (which I won't reveal) that helps strengthen his resolve.
 I would like to have seen other adventures written by Bryant, and of course would love for the series to have been even half as good as Ellison intended or even a quarter as good as Ed's novel.

-Would you like to contribute an article on your favorite SF, Fantasy or Horror book, movie or TV show?
+Would you like to contribute an article on your favorite SF, Fantasy or Horror book, movie, TV show or comic?

 Just email me.